-Based on the findings of your physical exam, we may need input from other specialists (particularly Neurologists) who can evaluate and test the nerve supply to the affected arm or leg and determine the severity of the injury.
-This helps us locate the specific location of where the nerve is being pinched.
-If it is being pinched in the neck or low back we may refer you on to a spine specialist for further treatment other than surgical intervention.
+Based on the findings of your physical exam, we may need input from other specialists (particularly neurologists) to evaluate and test the nerve supply to the affected arm or leg and determine the severity of the injury.
+This helps us locate the specific location of the pinched nerve.
+If it is being pinched in the neck or low back, we may refer you to a spine specialist for treatment other than surgical intervention.

-After surgery, your surgeon will explain what they found in the operating room to your family and discuss any limitations you will have in using your arm or leg.
-You may be placed in a sling or on crutches depending on the nature of your surgery.
+After surgery, your surgeon will explain what they found and discuss any limitations you will have using your arm or leg.
+You may be placed in a sling or on crutches depending on your surgery.
 Usually, your surgeon will ask you to just rest and recover for a few days after surgery.
-After those few days, you may take off the bulky dressing from surgery and are allowed to shower.
-As you can imagine, it can be difficult to care for yourself after surgery, and you may find you need extra help.
-Your surgeon will be sure to tell your family if you have any specific restrictions after surgery.
+After those few days, you may remove the bulky dressing from surgery and shower.

-Patients can expect to be seen by either their surgeon or a Physician Assistant in 10-14 days after surgery.
-Physician Assistants are often used to assist the surgeon during your surgery and understand exactly what was done during your procedure.
-At your first post-operative visit, they will discuss with you what they found during your surgery, what was done, and your recovery process.
+In 10-14 days after surgery, patients can expect see either their surgeon or a Physician Assistant.
+They will discuss what they found, what was done, and your recovery process.
 On average, it takes most patients just a few weeks before they are back to their everyday activities, but scar tenderness can take up to six months to resolve completely.
-If you had severe damage or loss of sensation to an area, it can take up to a year for you to reach the full potential recovery.
+If you have severe damage or loss of sensation to an area, it can take up to a year for you to reach the full potential recovery.

 Our Experts Are Ready To Help.